balmli/no.almli.thermostat/README.md

 ## Release Notes:

+#### 1.8.0

+- Added option to validate temperatures
+- Stability improvements
+- Migrated to SDK3

 #### 1.7.0

 - Added flow to manually update the temperature, e.g. from a temperature sensor in another zone